andresheredia1/HyBayesCal-pckg/README.md

 ### HyBayesCal
 Bayesian Calibration Package.
 In this folder you will find the following python scripts:
 ***
 `config.py`: Python script that contains all the necessary file paths and variables.
-Change these according to the following comments:
+Change these according to the following comments before the first run:
-* `input_worbook_name` =* Name of `.xlsx` file containing user input parameters including the whole path (“home/… /… /HyBayesCal-pckg/use-case-xlsx/*.xlsx”)
+* `input_worbook_name` = Name of `.xlsx` file containing user input parameters including the whole path (“home/… /… /HyBayesCal-pckg/use-case-xlsx/*.xlsx”)
-* `activateTM_path` = Path to the Telemac activation file (“home/… /… /HyBayesCal-pckg/env-scripts/activateTM.sh”)
+* `activateTM_path` = Path to the Telemac activation/compiler file (“home/… /… /HyBayesCal-pckg/env-scripts/activateTM.sh”)
 * `results_filename_base` = Write this according to how it is written in the `.cas` base file.
 Do not add the extension.
 * `output_excel_file_name`=` Choose a name for the `.xlsx` output file which is saved in auto-saved-results.
+* `log_directory` = Desired path to save the LOGFILE.log
+* `node_file_name`= Path to place the .txt file containing the number of nodes where measured data is available.
+* `node_file_path`= Path to place the .txt file containing the number of nodes where measured data is available.
+* `excel_file_path`= Path were the simulation_outputs.xlsx file is located.
+This path is the `auto-saved-results` folder path.
 ***
 `file_creator.py`: Python script that has two functions:

-* `cas_creator`: Creates the required number `.cas` files based on a standard (base) `.cas` file.
-For this project,  `.cas` files are created based on random friction coefficients with a fixed range of values extracted from the input parameters excel file `.xlsx` from **Use-case-xlsx** folder.
-Since every `.cas` file and calibration parameter might be different, the code block denoted as : (## This code block should be changed according to the used `.cas` base file.)  in this python script should be modified according to the `.cas` base file that is currently used.
+* `cas_creator`: Creates the required number of `.cas` files based on a standard (base) `.cas` file located in the folder **Simulationxxxx**.
+The number of `.cas` files depends on the desired number of `Initial full-complexity model runs (init_runs)` retrieved from the input parameters excel file `.xlsx` from **Use-case-xlsx** folder.
+For this project,  `.cas` files are created for one calibration parameter (e.g.random friction coefficient) from a fixed range of values extracted from the input parameters excel file `.xlsx`.
+Since every `.cas` file and calibration parameter might be different, the code block denoted as : (## This code block should be changed according to the used `.cas` base file.)  in this python script should be modified according to the `.cas` base file that is currently used in case a different calibration parameter needs to be simulated.

-Additionally, returns a list of the random parameters that were used to create the `.cas` files and a list of the output `.slf` files’ paths.
+Additionally, the script returns a list of the random parameters that were used to create the `.cas` files and a list of the output `.slf` files’ paths.

-* `sim_output_df`: Creates a data frame of the model outputs and saves it as an excel file in the auto-saved-results.
+* `sim_output_df`: Creates a data frame of the model outputs and saves it as an excel file `output_excel_file_name` in the folder **auto-saved-results**.
 ***
 `plot.py`: Python script that extracts data (calibration quantity) from the model outputs `.xlsx` for specific nodes where measured data is available.
 Class `PlotGraph` and methods to plot graph for multiple simulation for specific node writen inside the `nodes_input.txt`.
 The script plots a line grapg using method `plot_data` for velocity/Water depth vs Nodes and scatter plot for mean value using method `average`.
 ***

-`log_functions.py`: Python scripts that logs the actions to a logfile (logfile.log).
+`log_functions.py`: Python scripts that logs the actions to a logfile (LOGFILE.log).
 The logfile is saved in: *log_directory*
 ***

 `main.py`: Python script that should be called from Linux terminal.
 It executes two actions: